LesterAJohn/IBKR-SwingTrader-Hedge-Project/README.md

 10.28.2021
 ### NinjaTrader Module
 - Changed the OptionTrigger to OptionTriggerPer.
 The Option Trigger is now a floating value based on the overall value of account

+10.30.2021
+### Option Writer Module
+- Added cofiguration item "PNLTRIGGERPER" that is used to set percentage of Net Liquidity as target start for position ready for Options.
+Default is set to 0.1%.
+- System will adjust entry target based on overall account value